Revised 15/28 October 2013

 tjadasmalangensis, Bakh. f.
 C - 1/2, drab rose flowers; 35-40 in umbel; handsome leaves to 9, palmately veined, shiny, dark green on a robust vine.
 Previously sp.
 Borneo 80-03 Howsthatforaname?
 Indonesia - Borneo

 tomataensis, T Green and Kloppenburg D- 3/8", rose flowers; 15 -25 in umbel; medium leaves on a loose vine.
 Clear sap.
-This looks a lot like H. paulshirleyii.
+This looks a lot like H. paulshirleyii but the leaves are not handsomely veined.
 Central Sulawesi, Indonesia

-tsangii, Burton C-1/4", brown-red flowers; 10-15 in umbel; leaves small, rough, dark green with dark edge on a hanging vine.
-TG81084 Philippines There is a mix-up of this and H odetteae, see Ted's Soap Box.
+tsangii, Burton C- Tiny, 3/8" rose colored flowers; 10-20 in umbel; small ovate to lanceolate leaves on a small hanging vine.
+There is a mix-up of this and H odetteae, see Ted's Soap Box.
+Syn DS-70, TG81084 Philippines

 uncinata, Teijsm.
 C- 3/4", pinkish-white flowers; 15 in umbel; leaves 3"-4", lanceolate, quite flat, dark green with blotching, on a modest vine.
 Coronal lobes hooked (uncinate).
 Syn H. padangensis.
 Sumatra, Indonesia (See Ted's Soap Box)

-vanuatuensis, T Green A- 3/4", pale concolor yellow flowers; 15 in umbel; leaves thick, 2" ovate, on a robust vine.
-Vanuatu This was formerly the Vanuatu form of H. diptera.
+vanuatuensis, T Green A- 3/4", pale concolor yellow flowers; 15 in umbel; leaves thick, 2" ovate, on a very robust vine.
+Vanuatu

 villosa, Cost.
 C- Plant is very similar to globulosa except leaf is a bit smaller.
 Flower reported to be different.
 Must be cool-growing for I cant flower it here.
 Vietnam